All Episodes

 We didn't have female voices.

-This is how NPR looks at you and your issues.
+So, just right there, you women, this is how NPR looks at you and your issues.

-Then he says the current Republican Party, particularly Tea Party, fanatically involved in people's personal lives.
+Then he says, The current Republican Party, particularly Tea Party, fanatically involved in people's personal lives.

 Very fundamental Christian.